 2. Plan Activities in Advance

-Before even booking airfare and hotels, I sit down and make a list of all the things I want to see or do in a particular city.
+Before doing anything else, I make a list of all the things I want to see and do in a particular city.
 This helps me determine how many days I need in that city so I don’t miss out on anything.
 When you’re planning activities, a quick Google search (i.e. “Things to do in ___”) is an easy way to get this information.
 If you’re planning on visiting museums or attractions, be sure to check for any days when they might be unavailable (i.e. The Louvre is closed on Tuesdays) or free.
-It also helps to look up City Passes as well as Groupon deals to see if you can score deals on some of the activities you’re hoping to partake in.
+It also helps to look up City Passes as well as Groupon for deals on activities.
 The Chase Ultimate Rewards Travel Portal also offers some terrific deals.
-Buying your tickets ahead of time will help eliminate stress because it means you can skip the long lines and use that time to see more of a destination.
+Buying your tickets ahead of time will help eliminate stress.
+Plus, it means you can skip long lines and use that time to see more of a destination.

 When it comes to following directions, I’m like a man – I get lost easily and refuse to ask for help.
 Which is why I often delegate this task to other people on a trip.
 The iPhone map is notoriously awful when it comes to providing walking directions, but somehow my brother made it work when we were trying to get around Singapore and Hong Kong.
 My sister is a real foodie (I hate that word), so if she starts complaining about food or what we’re going to eat, I leave that task to her: Pull up the Yelp app and find a place you think will satisfy everyone.
 I’m more than happy not to have those things on my plate and delegating them to people who are better equipped to handle them means less stress for me, more involvement on their part, and less complaining overall.
 This keeps everyone happy.